-The Integrated Children's Disability Service is responsible for placing children with a statement or EHC Plan.
+The Integrated Children's Disability Service is responsible for placing children with an Education, Health and Care (EHC) Plan.

-The Integrated Children's Disability Service has prepared specific guidance for the parents and carers of children and young people with an EHC Plan or statement.
-A copy of this will be sent those parents in August 2018 if your child is due to have a key stage transfer in the 2019-2020 academic year.
+The Integrated Children's Disability Service has prepared specific guidance for the parents and carers of children and young people with an EHC Plan.
+A copy of this will be sent to those parents in August 2019 if your child is due to have a key stage transfer in the 2020-2021 academic year.
 The guide which explains the process and timelines for key stage transfers is also available online at www.sendlocaloffer.org.uk

-What if my child has special education needs but does not have a statement or an EHC Plan?
+What if my child has special education needs but does not have an EHC Plan?